jimfleming/recurrent-entity-networks/README.md

 # Recurrent Entity Networks

-This repository contains an independent TensorFlow implementation of recurrent entity networks from [Tracking the World State with
-Recurrent Entity Networks](https://openreview.net/forum?id=rJTKKKqeg).
-This is the first method to solve all of the bAbI tasks using 10k training examples.
+This repository contains a TensorFlow implementation of recurrent entity networks from [Tracking the World State with Recurrent Entity Networks](https://openreview.net/forum?id=rJTKKKqeg).
+This paper introduces the first method to solve all of the bAbI tasks using 10k training examples.
 Thanks to Mikael Henaff for answering questions about their paper over Thanksgiving break. :)

 ![Diagram of recurrent entity network](images/diagram.png)